fygar256/general-assembler-axx/README.md

 If omitted, the mnemonic from the previous line will be used.

-There may be no operands.
-Error_patterns can be omitted.
-Binary_list cannot be omitted.
+operands may not be present. error_patterns can be omitted. binary_list cannot be omitted.

 There are three types of pattern data: